-While the definition of unschooling is quite broad, it’s educational uniqueness manifests itself in a learning lifestyle that is student-led.
-This means a lot of learning is interest-based and children are not forced to learn things that don’t interest them.
-The movement completely rejects school as something that kills the genius of the mind, holding children will learn how to do something (or find the resources to learn how to do it) if they wish to.
+While the definition of unschooling is quite broad, its educational uniqueness manifests itself in a student-led learning lifestyle.
+This means a lot of learning is interest-based, and children are not forced to learn things that don’t interest them.
+The movement completely rejects school as something that kills the genius of the mind, holding children learn how to do something (or find the resources to learn how to do it) if they wish to.
 In contrast, homeschooling is much more parent-led than unschooling.

-Homeschooling, while recognizing the importance of interest-based learning, holds that children are not always the best leaders of their education.
+While recognizing the importance of interest-based learning, homeschooling holds that children are not always the best leaders of their education.
 Many homeschooling parents (depending on the educational method they’re following) believe children need a rough curriculum (if not a set curriculum) to learn the things that will help them through life.

-As such, homeschools are usually more closely aligned with traditional forms of education.
-And perhaps this is also why they don’t garner the same amount of vitriol unschooling homes do.
+Homeschools are usually more closely aligned with traditional forms of education.
+And perhaps this is also why they don’t get as much public hostility as unschools.

 The Unschooling Definition